Vertech Academy LogoVERTECH

 5

-Taking notes in Notion means every note is searchable, linked to a class, and ready for AI processing — unlike notes trapped in a paper notebook or a random Google Doc.
 Open the page for the class you are attending.
 Create a new sub-page named with the date and topic, something like "Mar 7 - Chapter 12: Cognitive Biases."
-Then start typing.
-Notion's block-based editor handles text, bullet lists, code blocks, and images in the same page.
+Then just start typing.
+Notion's block-based editor makes it easy to mix text, bullet lists, code blocks, and images in the same page.

 Here is a note-taking structure that works for most lecture-style classes.
-Create these three headings on every new notes page (~30 seconds of setup):
+Create these three headings on every new notes page:

 Key Concepts